 Get an overall view of your role in preserving your town’s historic materials - learn the A to Z of caring for your records.

 NEDCC Provides Conservation Treatment for bound volumes, documents, maps, photographs, and other historic materials held by clerks’ offices.
-The Center’s conservators work closely with the client to provide the most appropriate treatment for each object.
+The Center’s conservators work closely with the client to provide the most appropriate and affordable treatment for each object.

 - Book Conservation

 NEDCC's Imaging Services department specializes in the safe digitization of fragile, rare, and historically-significant collections; items that are unusual or difficult to handle; and large or unusual collections that may exceed town and city clerk's in-house capabilities and time commitments.

 LEARN MORE: Preservation vs. Conservation - What's the Difference?

 ‘Preservation’ refers to the overall care of historical records, to ensure that they will be available for future generations.